gabrielvega/donatormaps/README.md

 ## Features

-- Multiple users can join a chat room by each entering a unique username on website load.
+- Multiple users can join the map view
-- Users can type chat messages to the chat room.
+- Patients can see the donators around them position.
-- A notification is sent to all users when a user joins or leaves the chatroom.
+- Visitors can signup as donators including their: first name, last name, contact number, email address, blood group.
+- If a Donator signup all the connected users can see the new pin